 Simon suggests to Vicky that she should employ some help around the house.
-Bob believes that Matron Sloan needs protecting, so he buys her a guard dog.
+An overweight schoolboy is picked on.
+Bob believes that Matron Sloan needs protecting, so he gets her a guard dog.
 Judy gets a shock whilst treating one of the patients at the hospital.

 Guest Cast: Bunney Brooke as Alice McKenna, Tom Oliver as Ray Gardiner, Christopher Berkley as Gavin Gardiner, Andre Eikmeier as Wayne Cooper, Kay Eklund as Mrs Crichton, David Christian as Father, David Hauserman as Schoolboy; Michael Barnacoat as Max, Bernadette Hayes as Sister Daley

 Matron Sloan takes a special interest in a stranger who applies for a job at the hospital.
 Fatso is missing and Simon and Vicky are terrified when they hear that a wombat has been shot.
 Simon gets some unexpected training for the sleepless nights he can expect with the baby.
 Matron Sloan tries to help a Vietnam veteran who is suffering a breakdown.

 Guest Cast: Dennis Grosvenor as Mike Flint, Edward Howell as Bert Griffiths, Simon McArthur as Dean Tasker; Peter Carver as Sir Arthur Ward, Basil Clarke as Wal Pratt